Invasive Plants to Avoid in the Bee Garden

 Water bodies of the lower regions become covered with a thick mat during Summer.
 However, in northern areas of the state, Water Hyacinth dies out during the cold Winter.
 Bees are attracted to its purple bloom.

-No matter your opinion on what to do.
-It is the good environmental citizen that gives serious thought to plant choice – beekeeper or not.
-As you choose trees for bees or shrubs for the landscape, do you homework before planting.
+It is the good environmental citizen that gives serious thought to plant choice – whether you are a beekeeper or not.